 Subscribe for full access to LG U+'s profile

-LG U+ offers 3 products in the media and telecoms services industry.
-LG U+'s product portfolio comprises of pay TV services and broadcast television and radio.
+LG U+ offers 6 products in the media and telecoms services, connectivity and cloud and telecoms tech industries.
+LG U+'s product portfolio comprises of media and TV services, enterprise and telecoms software, broadcast television and radio, enterprise connectivity services and telecoms services.

 Subscribe for full access to LG U+'s products in full detail

 LG U+'s revenues were $10.7B in 2024.
-Caretta Research has split LG U+'s revenue into 2 different product categories, the largest of which is pay TV, which represents 56% of LG U+'s revenue.
+Caretta Research has split LG U+'s revenue into 8 different product categories, the largest of which is mobile services, which represents 29% of LG U+'s revenue.

 Subscribe for full access to LG U+'s revenue in full detail

-Examples of LG U+'s suppliers include Sumavision Technologies, Google and Quber.
+Examples of LG U+'s suppliers include Ateme, Google and Vantiva.

 Example Suppliers